miko53/ring/README.md

 In a similar way that for tag, this command push all commit of declared branchs.

+## installation

+build the gem
+ - `gem build ring.gemspec`

+and install it
+ - `sudo gem install ring-0.0.1.gem`

+otherwise if you don't want it, you can source the bin directory to try. `export PATH=<bin folder>:$PATH`

 ## list of commands

 here we are the list of commands of ring: